Religious plaques

 Pink lustre 'Thou god see'st me' plaques

 As with the 'Prepare' plaques, the earlier 'Thou god' plaques tend to be smaller in size (see below left photo).
-These are listed by pottery on the 'early religious' pages.
-By 1850, large rectangular plaques had come into fashion (see below right).
-These plaques make up the bulk of the 'later religious' pages.
+These are listed by pottery on the 'early plaques' pages.
+The larger rectangular plaques from the 1850s and 60s (see below right) make up the bulk of the 'religious' pages.

 |

-The top left with the impressed mark 'MOORE & Co'.
-The top right with an unidentified impressed crown mark.
-That transfer is also used on green-cornered plaques.
-The centre plaque with a transfer similar to those on plaques attributed to John Carr's Pottery, Newcastle (see below).
-The front left with unusual cross-hatched decoration on a plaque attributed to Scott.
+The top left has the impressed mark, 'MOORE & Co'.
+The two larger plaques at the bottom are also attributed to Moore's.
+The top right has the impressed crown mark used by Thomas Fell.
+That transfer is also found on green-cornered plaques.
+The centre plaque is attributed to John Carr's Low Lights Pottery, North Shields (see below).

 |